NethermindEth/rust-template/CONTRIBUTING.md

 ```sh
 samply record 'TODO(template) update with your binary e.g. ./target/release/...'
 ```
 This command will open a browser page that contains a graphic representation of where the time is being spent in our application.

+[Samply Kit](https://github.com/xrvdg/samply-kit) is a small toolkit for analysing and manipulating Samply and Firefox Profile data.
+It provides utilities for filtering and aggregating sample counts per function:
+- Filtering is very helpful when working with Rayon for example.
+Rayon clobbers up stack traces and by filtering the nested rayon calls you can have a clean stack trace again.
+- Aggregating sample counts per function helps in finding functions that look like small contributors in a regular flamegraphs, but in aggregate are actually large contributors.
+This is useful for finding mathematical routines such as multiplications and hashes that need to be optimised, or excessive memory operations that don't show up otherwise.

 ### Dhat
 We can add Dhat as a dependency: